Spec MX-5 Challenge Championship 2019

-The Spec MX-5 Challenge Series is a rung on the Mazda Road To 24 ladder that bridges between successful club classes like Spec Miata on one hand, and pro series like Global MX-5 Cup on the other hand.
+The Spec MX-5 Challenge is a road racing championship that bridges between successful club classes like Spec Miata on one hand, and pro series like Battery Tender Global MX-5 Cup sponsored by BF Goodrich on the other hand.
 We have worked hard to make the series affordable for drivers moving up from club racing, while retaining attractive prize money and diverse venues for those wishing to build their racing careers.

 What is the racing schedule for each series?